 The style Heading 3 paragraphs can be sorted in Word so that the awards appear in descending order per section.

-The result of the Mail Merge is a document containing a page per learner listing the awards for that learner.
+The result of the Mail Merge is a document containing one page per learner listing the awards for that learner.

 Step 3: the PowerPoint presentation

-- Open your final Word document (created in Stage 2).
+- Open your final Word document (created in Step 2).

 - Select the View ribbon and activate the Outline view.